Is your hate worth the confusing hell you have created? Surely, you realize, wrapping it in a web of politics doesn’t change what it is.

 2- We are minorities of all brands — Indigenous, Immigrant, etc…every hyphenated and/or marginalized American.
 Anyone who has been targeted for not adhering to the white definition of acceptable.
 We will not allow supremacists to pit us against one another.
 We don’t care who has been beat-up the most; we care about protecting the weak and healing wounds.
 We don’t hate whom we are told to hate; not ourselves, not others.

 We love our neighbors and we fight one another’s battles.
 We have been formed in the melting pot, we stand united because we are true Americans.

-3-We are the reigning champs —Black folks who aren’t fooled.
-Black folks who laugh at your disdain.
-Black folks who mock your contempt.
-Black folks who rise no matter what.
+3-We are the reigning champs —Black people who aren’t fooled.
+Black people who laugh at your disdain.
+Black people who mock your contempt.
+Black people who rise no matter what.
 We know what this is; what it has always been.
 Supremacy has no credibility, no authority, and no weaponry that works against our minds.